 All first class Fashion Shows need a top photographer and graduating BA (Hons) Photography student Miroslav Zaruba proved his worth at the show.
 Based in London, Miroslav has worked on London Fashion Week and with fashion agencies and his highly professional images capture the excellent quality and cutting edge design of the graduates’ pieces.

-For more information about the BA (Hons) Fashion Design visit: www.anglia.ac.uk/csa
+Find out more about our BA (Hons) Fashion Design course.